mintedreward/heartmail/rxc-app/db/friends.md

 [Jack R Rogers](http://jackrrogers.uk).
 I am a Lecturer (Education & Scholarship) in the Economics Department of the University of Exeter Business School.

+[Daniel Douglas](https://www.danieldouglas.nl).
+Artist Daniel Douglas (1984) finds his inspiration in the Dutch masters from the 17th century.
+They were the first painters to start telling a story with light.
+Douglas brought this theme into our modern age.

 # Organizations

 [MetaNet.ICU](https://metanet.icu).
 The new global economy.